Skip to content

 2. DVT - SSV

-To run validators on the ssv.network, the SSV cluster needs to pay a network fee.
+To run validators on the ssv.network, the SSV cluster also needs to pay a network fee.
 This requires managing and monitoring a balance of SSV tokens.

 TLDR: expensive validator registrations, SSV token requirement